Program Overview

 Course Requirements

-Students enrolled in the MA in English take either two or three required courses and five or six elective courses for a total of 20-24 credits.
-These courses vary in particular subject matter but provide foundational knowledge for graduate-level work in the MA program.
+Students enrolled in the MA in English program take one required for a total of three credits (repeatable up to six credits).
+Elective courses are selected for the remaining 17-21 course credits.
+These courses vary in particular subject matter but provide foundational knowledge for graduate-level work in the MAE program.

 Yellowstone Writing Project

-The summer courses through the Yellowstone Writing Project are also available to students in our MA option.
+The summer courses through the Yellowstone Writing Project are also available to students in the MA option.
 These courses focus on building and participating in writing communities and the teaching of writing.

 Culminating Degree Project